 7. Danny Glover and Mel Gibson

 “Mel Gibson and Danny Glover in the Lethal Weapon movies.
 I can't believe I had to scroll so far to find this.
-Adding Joe Pesci in the mix was great too.
+Adding Joe Pesci in the mix was great, too.
 They all worked so well together, and it feels like the dialogue I have with family.
 People who won't shut up and interrupt each other,” someone responded.

 “I came here for this!
-Solely for the fact that there isn't just one film where there has great chemistry; there are four Lethal Weapon movies where their chemistry is just insane.
+Solely for the fact that there isn't just one film where there is great chemistry; there are four Lethal Weapon movies where their chemistry is just insane.
 For over ten years, they were killing the buddy cop genre, and I love it,” a second confessed.